VuongMinhKhanh/Graduation-Thesis-Management-App/README.md

 # Graduation Thesis Management System

-This project is a Graduation Thesis Management System built using Django (backend) and React Native (frontend).
+This project is a Graduation Thesis Management System built using Django Rest Framework (backend), OAuth2 for authenication - permissions and React Native (frontend).
 The system allows management of users, theses, review boards, and grading, with role-based access control.

 ## Features